Stalking expert Nico van den DriesStrongwood

-Even more often people in social professions are victims of the stalkingpartly because a care relationship can be misinterpreted by clients or patients and partly because clients or patients do not accept leaving a professional relationship.
-Another interesting fact is that Dutch research among famous persons such as politicians, artists and administrators has shown that 33% was sometimes stalked.
+People in social professions are even more often the victims of stalking.
+Partly because a counseling relationship can be misinterpreted by clients or patients and partly because clients or patients do not accept leaving a professional relationship.
+Another interesting fact is that Dutch research among famous people such as politicians, artists and administrators has shown that 33% was sometimes stalked.

 Nico van den Dries

-With a background at the Royal Netherlands Marechaussee, Nico for Strongwood since 1997.
-Particularly in certain specialties such as profiling (behavioural science), international child abduction, stalking, blackmail and cybercrime.
-In addition to a long and thorough work experience in various investigations, he also has a CECI (Certified Expert in Cyber Investigations), he is a behavioral expert and has a bachelor's degree in Law.
+A background at the Royal Netherlands Marechaussee.
+Owner of detective agency Strongwood since 1997.
+Particularly in certain specialisms such as profiling (behavioural science), international child abduction, stalking, blackmail and cybercrime.
+In addition to a long and thorough work experience in various investigations, he also has a CECI (Certified Expert in Cyber Investigations).
+He is a behavioral expert and has a bachelor's degree in law.

 A long time ago he became known as an investigative journalist for various TV-related activities, of which the program specifically for this subject Zeeman Confronts and for this Stalked.
 'I see many cases of Stalking every year and every case is completely different and one of a kind.

 In any case, stalking seems to be getting worse and worse every year.
 I see this not only in the TV program but also in the various requests that come in to us.
-I can't even call it 'requests', because they are often very emotional cries for help.
+I can't even call it "requests".
+They are often very emotional cries for help.
 The police really do their best, but often they just can't do much and cases are referred to us.'

-Eric Blaauw is a well-known sparring partner of Nico and works as a lecturer in Addiction Science and Forensic Care at Hanze University of Applied Sciences Groningen.
-He is also connected to VNN as a forensic mental health psychologist.
-For years he conducted a lot of research in the field of stalking, suicides, psychopathology and psychopathy among detainees, detainees, TBS detainees and addicts.
+Eric Blaauw is a well-known sparring partner of Nico.
+Employed as a lecturer in Addiction Studies and Forensic Care at the Hanze University of Applied Sciences Groningen.
+He is also affiliated with VNN as a forensic mental health psychologist.
+For years he conducted a lot of research in the field of stalking, suicide, psychopathology and psychopathy among detainees, detainees, TBS prisoners and addicts.